 Client software choice

-The OpenVPN protocol is not one that is built into Macintosh.
+The OpenVPN protocol is not one that is built into macOS.
 Therefore a client program is required that can handle capturing the traffic you wish to send through the OpenVPN tunnel, and encrypting it and passing it to the OpenVPN server.
 And of course, the reverse, to decrypt the return traffic.
 So a client program is required.
 We advise our official OpenVPN Connect Client that comes bundled with the OpenVPN Access Server.
 But alternatives are also available.

 Official OpenVPN Connect Client in Access Server